Football pitch: Turf

 Grass is the normal surface of play, although artificial turf may sometimes be used especially in locations where maintenance of grass may be difficult due to inclement weather.
 This may include areas where it is very wet, causing the grass to deteriorate rapidly; where it is very dry, causing the grass to die; and where the turf is under heavy use.
 Artificial turf pitches are also increasingly common in the Nordic countries, due to the amount of snow during the winter months.
 The strain put on grass pitches by the cold climate and subsequent snow clearing has necessitated the installation of artificial turf in the stadia of many top-tier clubs in Norway, Sweden and Finland.
 The latest artificial surfaces use rubber crumbs, as opposed to the previous system of sand infill.
 Some leagues and football associations have specifically prohibited artificial surfaces due to injury concerns and require teams' home stadia to have grass pitches.
 All artificial turf has to be green and also meet the requirements specified in the FIFA Quality Concept for Football Turf.

 Football can also be played on a dirt or gravel field.
 In most parts of the world dirt is used only for casual recreational play.

-In the winter the pitch may be used for bandy by being filled with water which is allowed to freeze.
+In the winter, the pitch may be used for bandy (similar to ice hockey) games after being filled with water which is allowed to freeze.

+History

+Before IFAB fixed the dimensions, FA stipulates football pitches were 50-100 yd wide x 100-200 yd long.